Northeast Regional Meeting Call For Papers

-The 38th Northeast Regional Meeting (NERM 2012), hosted by the Rochester Section of the American Chemical Society, will take place on Sunday, Sept.
-30, through Wednesday, Oct.
-3, at the Radisson Hotel Rochester Riverside, in New York.
-The theme for the meeting is “100 Years of Creating a Better Future through Chemistry.”
+The New Haven Section of the American Chemical Society will host the 39th Northeast Regional Meeting (NERM 2013) at the Omni Hotel, in New Haven, Conn., from Wednesday, Oct.
+23, through Saturday, Oct.
+26. Check the website at nerm2013.sites.acs.org for an up-to-date program schedule, event details, and information on abstract submission, committee contacts, registration, and hotel reservations.

-For more information or to register, visit nerm2012.org.
-Early registration ends on Sept.
-6. To submit an abstract for a paper or poster, visit PACS, the ACS online submission system, at abstracts.acs.org.
-Abstract submission closes on Aug.
-10.
+To submit an abstract for an oral or poster presentation, visit PACS, the ACS online submission system, at abstracts.acs.org, or visit the NERM 2013 website.
+Abstract submission will close on Sept.
+13.

-The technical program will begin on Monday, Oct.
-1, and will include general sessions on analytical, biological, bioorganic/medicinal, environmental, inorganic, organic, physical, and polymer chemistry.
+The technical program will cover general sessions on analytical, inorganic, medicinal, organic, and physical chemistry.

-Symposia will include “Advances in Energy & Fuel Chemistry,” with sessions on biofuels, fuel cells, and photovoltaics; “Analytical/Separation”; “Biopolymers: Biobased Polymers, their Production & Interaction with Biological Systems”; “Catalyzing the Future of Chemistry”; “Chemical Biology: Advancing Basic Science & Improving Human Health”; “Chemical Education: Training the Next Generation”; “Chemistry in Emerging Technologies”; “Environmental Chemistry: Climate Change”; “Harrison Howe Award: New Frontiers in Imaging”; “Nanostructured Materials,” with sessions on applied and basic science and spectroscopy; “NSF-Catalyzed Innovation in Undergraduate Education”; “Polymers from Renewable Resources”; “Small Chemical Businesses,” with sessions on best practices for entrepreneurs and stories of success from entrepreneurs; “Synthetic Organic Chemistry Methods across the Border,” part of an ongoing collaboration with Canadian chemists; and “Undergraduate Research.”
+Symposia will include “Alternative Technologies for Synthetic Organic Chemistry”; “Art & Archaeology: Analysis & Conservation Methods”; “Asymmetric Synthesis & Catalysis”; “Biochemistry”; “Biofuels”; “Bioinorganic Chemistry”; “Bioorganic Chemistry/Chemical Biology”; “Boron Reagents in Organic Synthesis”; “Chemical Education”; “Drugs from the Northeast”; “Fluorescent Dyes & Vectors for Diagnosis”; “Forensic Analytical Chemistry”; “Green Chemistry,” with sessions focusing on success stories and 21st-century workforce skills; “Intellectual Property Fundamentals: What Everyone in R&D Must Know”; “International Chemistry Connections,” in honor of the 13th annual student exchange between the Young Chemists Forum of the German Chemical Society and the Younger Chemists Committee of the Northeastern Section of ACS; “Nanoscience”; “Nitrogen Heterocycles: A Tribute to the Pioneer of Pyrimidine Chemistry”; “NMR Spectroscopy”; “Organometallic Chemistry & Catalysis”; “Phosphodiesterases as Drug Targets for CNS Disorders”; “Safety in the Chemical Laboratory”; “Small Chemical Businesses,” with sessions focusing on resources for start-ups, best practices for entrepreneurs, and true stories of success; and “Synthesis & Application of Isotopically Labeled Molecules.”
+Sessions for undergraduate students are also planned for Friday afternoon (oral presentations) and Saturday morning (poster presentations).

-NERM 2012 will also feature general poster sessions and poster sessions specifically for undergraduate and graduate students.
+Five regional awards will be presented at the meeting; nominations can be made through the meeting website.

 Join the conversation